 The potential of using visual content on your eCommerce websites is unlimited.
 Without a healthy presence of images, graphics and a little bit of videos, you cannot compete in today’s eCommerce environment.
 In this article we will help you explore the untapped potential of conversion boosting techniques through the right use of visual content on your website.
 We have coined 5 effective and proven practices that can help nudge up your store revenues in a matter of days.

 Every online marketer is aware that images speak louder than text.
 They not only invite customers towards the product pages, but pack a punch bigger than a 1000 words combined.
 As the latest trends suggest, online users are more into fast browsing and least bothered in reading long extensive textual description.
+Professional, high quality images help visitors absorb the content better.
 Images help visitors absorb the content by summarizing every detail of a product and delivering it in the fastest means possible.
 Without an appropriate image next to a product, it is highly unlikely that any visitor of the era would find their interest in it.

 Responsive Design and Mobile Internet

 Since the last decade, cellular mobile technology has taken a new form called smartphones.
 Smartphones are largely touch-screen cellular handheld devices capable of running almost every task a computer can.
 As trends move with the tide of technology, a large percentage of internet users have shifted to handheld devices from their conventional desktop and laptop computers.

 This technological upheaval and the increasing internet speeds on handheld devices have made responsive design a necessity for every eCommerce store.
 Responsive design was introduced to create better user experience for customers using smaller screens without scrolling incessantly.
 By implementing responsive web design, your website will be compatible and scalable on mobile screens allowing your images and other visual content better exposure.
 This means better accessibility for the customers on your website and faster loading speeds to view your visual content.